safrankamate/gen-env/README.md

 Let's break this down.

 - Each configuration file MUST contain a **`files`** block.
 - The keys of this block can be arbitrary identifiers.
+These are the **template names**.
   It's recommended to pick ones that reflect the purpose of the `.env` file.
 - Each key within the `files` block MUST hold an object, which in turn MUST contain a `source` and a `target` key.
 - The `source` key should hold a path to a file that will be used as the